 Giving families still more options, Michigan Virtual is the state’s official virtual school and offers part-time online classes for middle-school and high-school students; in some cases, fees may apply.
 You can search statewide courses through the organization’s online course catalog.

 We recently talked to Michigan Connections Academy about what online learning offers families.
 Bryan Klochak, superintendent at Michigan Connections Academy, told us that there are so many reasons why families choose virtual school.
 “There’s really no one ideal student or family [for online school] because everybody is coming to us for their own specific reason,” he said.
 “In our environment, we’re able to individualize, and that’s a big draw for lots of people.”

 In Michigan, public school students in grades 6-12 who aren’t switching full-time to a cyber charter school may take up to two online courses per term.
 To read more about online learning in Michigan, check out the Digital Learning Collaborative’s state profile.

 Michigan families can also choose to homeschool, which allows for high levels of customized learning and flexibility.
 Homeschooling is the process of parents educating students at home; parents can homeschool in all 50 states.

 If you choose to homeschool, you are required to teach specific subjects (like reading and math) but specific standardized tests are not required.
+Does your child love sports?
 Note that homeschool students in Michigan may be eligible to participate in sports at local public schools if they receive permission from their district.

-Michigan’s Department of Licensing and Instruction released a memo in August 2020 detailing rules applying to school-age child care, some of which may apply to learning pods.
+Remember, microschooling is more a mentality than a specific legal distinction in most cases.
+Often, a family participates in a microschool while legally homeschooling, or being enrolled in a private or online school.
+Michigan’s Department of Licensing and Instruction did release a memo back in 2020 detailing rules applying to school-age child care, some of which may apply to microschooling arrangements.

 For additional information about school choices in Michigan, visit these resources: